lambdaclass/concrete/ROADMAP.md

     tests, and trace/debug commands).
 CI must build, run, test, format-check, lint, audit, record compiler-known target constants, and compare interpreter-vs-compiled behavior on macOS and Linux.
 It validates the language/tooling slab, not the full stdlib.
+Include at least one reload/plugin-shaped or sandbox-shaped boundary if it can stay small: a module loaded through an explicit capability/API surface, or a WASM-like/sandbox placeholder that proves Concrete's authority reports can explain "what this extension may touch."
+Native arbitrary-code loading stays trusted; sandboxed or constrained extensions must expose their authority in headers and audit output.
 37. Add a docs/profile synchronization audit before verified-profile work.
     `docs/PROFILES.md`, README/site copy, guarantee docs, and profile reports must agree with current implementation: known holes open section empty,